The Importance of Budgeting

 1. Tracking your expenses helps you control your spending, and save more money.
 When you manage your finances without a budget, there really isn’t anything preventing you from spending beyond your means.
 You may have a general idea about how much money you spend on certain things, but without actual (accurate) numbers, it’s easy to let your spending habits get out of control.
 When you live on a budget, it’s much easier to see where you may be frivolously overspending, and when you can see waste that can be eliminated, you now have an ability to put that “extra” money into savings that you didn’t think you had before.
 Who doesn’t love saving money?

 2. It helps you make wiser financial decisions and be better prepared for emergencies.
 As I’m sure you already know, life comes with all kinds of emergency situations that can many times be very expensive.
 If you plan for (and stick to) saving for these potential emergency expenses, you can avoid financial difficulties in the future.
-From emergency room bills to unexpected home repairs, without mindful and intentional planning, you put yourself at risk of going into (sometimes significant) debt… that you may not even have the means to pay.
+From emergency room bills to unexpected home expenses, without mindful and intentional planning, you put yourself at risk of going into (sometimes significant) debt… that you may not even have the means to pay.
 It’s recommended that you have approximately 3-6 months of living expenses in emergency savings.
 That may sound overwhelming to many of you, but the good news is you can start small! $100 is better than $0. $1 is better than $0.
 Focus on what you CAN do, and not what you think you SHOULD be able to do.

 3. It can improve your mental health.
 Finances are incredibly overwhelming and stressful for many of us.
 How many nights have you tossed and turned worrying about how you were going to pay your bills?
 With a concrete plan in place, it takes away some of the headache that comes from wondering if you’ll be able to make it to your next paycheck.
 Budgeting may be the unexpected self-care that you didn’t even know you needed.